systeminit/si/app/docs/src/explanation/working-on-si.md

 decided collectively by the engineers, product folks, and UX designers involved.
 Budgets give our imaginations boundaries - there isn’t enough time to build everything we want, so we need a way to focus on what we think will prove that the solution meets the outcome.
-We sometimes extend budgets if needed, and sometimes, we even completely scrap an opportunity if we learn that the solution is not working out.
+We sometimes extend budgets if needed, and sometimes, we even scrap an opportunity if we learn that the solution is not working out.

 Deadlines, however, are high-integrity commitments we make to each other.
-They’re usually driven by a need for high coordination, such as customer commitments, special events (like our launch), etc. We do everything in our power to not miss a deadline.
+They’re usually driven by a need for high coordination, such as customer commitments, special events (like our launch), etc. We do everything in our power not to miss a deadline.

 ### Personas